dbmdz/iiif-apis/README.md

 [Presentation](http://iiif.io/api/presentation/2.1/), [Image](http://iiif.io/api/image/2.1/),
 [Content Search](http://iiif.io/api/search/1.0/) and [Authentication](http://iiif.io/api/auth/1.0/) APIs, as well as the additional services defined in the [Service Annex](http://iiif.io/api/annex/services/).
-It also includes all the neccessary components to parse and create valid JSON-LD representations of these entities, using [Jackson](https://github.com/FasterXML/jackson).
+It also includes all the necessary components to parse and create valid JSON-LD representations of these entities, using [Jackson](https://github.com/FasterXML/jackson).

 The library contains a comprehensive test suite for all entities, based on all of the examples